simonkurtz-MSFT/tool-checker/README.md

     param([string]$Progress)

     Write-Header "Checking Example SDK" -Progress $Progress
   # Populate the shared $results collections here.
+For an available update:
+  Add-AvailableUpdate `
+    -Name 'Example SDK' `
+    -Command 'example update' `
+    -Type 'direct' `
+    -Details '1.0.0 -> 1.1.0'
 }
 ```

-Custom checker functions must accept a `Progress` string and must be included in the function list inside `Invoke-ParallelChecks` so they are available in worker runspaces.
-If the custom tool can be updated, add entries to `$results.AvailableUpdates` with `Name`, `Command`, `Type`, and `Details` values.
+Custom checker functions must accept a `Progress` string.
+Tool Checker validates each configured function before starting checks and automatically makes it available in worker runspaces from the `CustomFunction` value; no separate registration is required.

+If the custom tool can be updated, call `Add-AvailableUpdate` with `Name`, `Command`, `Type`, and optional `Details` values.
+Specialized actions can also supply `RegistryKey` for registry alignment or `Version` for a version-specific installer.

 ## Output and behavior